-Known sensitivity to Isoflurane or to other halogenated agents.
+Known sensitivity to Isoflurane, USP or to other halogenated agents.
 Known or suspected genetic susceptibility to malignant hyperthermia.

 Isoflurane, as well as other general anesthetics, may cause a slight decrease in intellectual function for 2 or 3 days following anesthesia.
 As with other anesthetics, small changes in moods and symptoms may persist for up to 6 days after administration.